rei/rei-cedar-docs/docs/components/checkboxes/README.md

 To ensure that usage of this component complies with accessibility guidelines:
 - Each checkbox must be focusable and keyboard accessible:
-  - When the checkbox has focus, the **space** key changes the selection
+  - When the checkbox has focus, the **Space** key changes the selection
   - **Tab** key moves to next element in list
 - Fieldsets (or grouped checkboxes) should be:
   - Used when associating group of checkboxes